BLOOD LETTERS: THE UNTOLD STORY of LIN ZHAO, a MARTYR in MAO'S CHINA by Lian Xi

 BLOOD LETTERS: THE UNTOLD STORY of LIN ZHAO, a MARTYR in MAO'S CHINA.

-Note: I received a preview copy of this book through the Amazon Vine Program.
+Note: I received a preview copy of this book through the Amazon Vine Program in order to write an honest review.

 Comments